 Izumi is the japanese term for "spring", or "source".
 Children have a pure and strong source of energy and feelings.
 They can express them quite directly and honest.
 Growing older this source can fade.

-Izumi Aikido would like to support young people to keep their Izumi flowing.
+Izumi Aikido would like to support adults and young people to keep their Izumi flowing.

 Nikolai Rauer (1.
 Kyu) assistant trainer